Plarium Blog Our Picks 16 Best Mobile Games To Play on the Go

 • Find mobile games that provide at least some story and character development: Not all games will have a story to tell or a huge character roster, but mobile games that emphasize storytelling and progression are always more captivating and fun to play.

-• Is the game worth it?
-Think about replayability and time investment: Since it’s a mobile game, you want it to be interesting enough to put time into, but at the same time, you want it to be a fresh experience that you can get right back into on the bus ride home.
+• Think about replayability and time investment: Since it’s a mobile game, you want it to be interesting enough to put time into, but at the same time, you want it to be a fresh experience that you can get right back into on the bus ride home.
 A good mobile game is one you’ll invest time into and replay again down the line.

 • How it handles rotation and reaction to smartphones: This criterion should be the “make it or break it” element for mobile games.
 Games like PUBG Mobile leverage smartphone technology to build a unique experience around the device’s rotation and angling.
 This can be a much more intuitive gameplay experience.